What is ORCA?

 significant research and do real scholarly or creative work.

 To encourage and facilitate this important new teaching and learning paradigm, Murray State University has created The Office of Research and Creative Activity (ORCA).
 (Formerly known as Undergraduate Research and Scholarly Activity, or URSA.)
-The office has developed a number of initiatives to support faculty-mentored scholarly, creative, and research opportunities for undergraduates in all disciplines across the university.
+The office has developed a number of initiatives to support faculty-mentored scholarly, creative, and research opportunities for undergraduate and graduate students in all disciplines across the university.

 We have also organized an annual campus-wide celebration of undergraduate and graduate student scholarship to be held in the months of April and November.
 Called Scholars Week, this event enables students to present the results of their work to the campus and local community in a variety of formats, including oral presentations, poster displays, performances, and exhibits.